Home » Marketing » What is Word of Mouth Advertising? 3 Tactics to Boost Sales

-When one customer shares his experience with another, it soon transforms into a chain reaction.
-The beauty of word of mouth is that it grows naturally at an amazing speed.
+When one customer shares their personal customer experience with another and preferably online, it can transform into a chain reaction.
+The beauty of organic word of mouth is that it grows naturally at an amazing speed.

-The best thing about word of mouth advertising is that it increases brand trust and loyalty.
-People trust people more than ads.
-When your potential customer will get recommendations about your product form multiple friends, it will improve your brand image.
+The best thing about word of mouth marketing is that it increases brand trust and loyalty.

-Here are the best practices and tactics to take word of mouth advertising to a new level:
+Here are the best practices and tactics to take your word of mouth marketing to a new level: